-If you want to know what Swagbucks is in a nutshell, watch this video.
+If you want to know what Swagbucks is in a nutshell, watch this video below.

 To get started, all you have you have to do is sign up for an account.
 You can click here to sign up for a free Swagbucks account.
 You can get a $10 bonus when you sign up through my link.
-You do have to do their “swag up” activities to earn it, but it is something you only get through my link.
+You do have to do their “swag up” activities to earn it, but you only get it through my link.

-Once you do this, you can start earning SB that you can later trade in for cash or prizes.
-Let’s begin this comprehensive Swagbucks review with one of the ways you can make money.
+Once you do this, you can start earning SB points that you can later trade in for cash, free gift cards, or other prizes.
+Let’s begin this comprehensive Swagbucks review with one of the ways you can make money from Swagbucks’ work.

 Earn Cash Back For Shopping Online

 One way you can expect to make money with Swagbucks is by shopping online and earning cash back.
 The way it works is you download the SwagButton Google Chrome extension.
 Swagbucks makes it pretty easy to find.
 And they even pay you 50 SBs just for adding it to your browser.

 Once you download it, go about your online shopping as you usually would.
 If you land on a page that offers cashback, the Swagbucks header will popup to let you know how much cash back you can get.

 Another great bonus for using the cashback option is that Swagbucks will also search the web for coupon codes you can apply to your order.
 On top of that, you get a certain number of Swagbucks for every dollar you spend on a given website.

 Not a bad way to make some serious cash.
 Especially during any holiday season when you are typically shopping online and buying gifts.
 But the best part is that this is only one way to make money with Swagbucks.
 Continue reading our Swagbucks review to learn about more fabulous ideas.